cs3110/textbook/src/chapters/interp/inference.md

 ```

 That language is SimPL, plus the lambda calculus, minus `let` expressions.
 It
-turns out `let` expressions add a extra layer of complication, so we'll come
+turns out `let` expressions add an extra layer of complication, so we'll come
 back to them later.

 Since anonymous functions in this language do not have type annotations, we have